-KMJ was our independent registered public firm for the years ended 2022 and 2021.
+KMJ was our independent registered public firm for the years ended 2023 and 2022.
 The following table summarizes the fees KMJ billed to us for each of the last two fiscal years.
 All of such services and fees were pre-approved by our audit committee in accordance with the "Pre-Approval Policies and Procedures" described below.

-Fee Category 2022 2021
+Fee Category 2023 2022

-Audit Fees (1) \$ 110,741 \$ 191,052
+Audit Fees (1) \$ 192,655 \$ 110,741

-Audit-Related Fees

-Tax Fees

-All Other Fees

-Total Fees \$ 110,741 \$ 191,052
+Total Fees \$ 192,655 \$ 110,741

-(1) "Audit Fees" consist of fees for the audit of our annual financial statements, the review of the interim financial statements included in our quarterly reports on Form 10-Q, other SEC filings, and other professional services provided in connection with regulatory filings or engagements.
+(1) Audit fees consist of fees for the audit of our annual financial statements, the review of the interim financial statements, services in connection with our 2023 Securities Purchase Agreement and other services provided in connection with regulatory filings or engagements.